Saturday, November 15, 2014

 Beginning with Vespers on November 15th, the Nativity Fast continues until just before Vespers on Christmas Eve.
 As with all periods of fasting, Fasting is forbidden on Sundays.
-Due to many popular feast days occurring between now and December 9th, many places began to adapt the fast to begin on December 10th.
+Due to many popular feast days occurring between now and December 9th, many places began to modify the fast to begin on December 10th.

 The fast's purpose is to spiritually prepare the soul for drawing closer to God.
 Along with our fasting, we must increase our own prayer life, almsgiving, and good works.
 Fasting without increased prayer should never be done.